swingerman/ha-dual-smart-thermostat/README.md

 ### floor_sensor

-  _(optional) (string)_  "`entity_id` for the foor temperature sensor, floor_sensor.state must be temperature."
+  _(optional) (string)_  "`entity_id` for the floor temperature sensor, floor_sensor.state must be temperature."

 ### openings
-  _(optional) (list)_  "list of opening `entity_id`'s and/or opbjects for detecting open widows or doors that will idle the termostat until any of them are open.
+  _(optional) (list)_  "list of opening `entity_id`'s and/or objects for detecting open widows or doors that will idle the thermostat until any of them are open.
 Note: if min_floor_temp is set and the floor temperature is below the minimum temperature, the thermostat will not idle even if any of the openings are open."

   `entity_id: <value>`The entity id of the opening bstate sensor (string)</br>